HenamSingla/HenamSingla.github.io/_pages/about.md

 ---

-> **Fields of Interest**: Labor Economics, Machine Learning & Applied Econometrics
+> **Fields of Interest**: Machine Learning, Applied Econometrics, Data Science

-Welcome!
-I am an economist and data scientist with a strong focus on applying machine learning techniques and causal inference methods to real-world data.

-I completed my Masters' in Economics at the [Universtity of Houston](https://www.uh.edu/class/economics/) specializing in labor, and applied econometrics where I also worked as a research assistant.
-I focus on building novel and innovative datasets for econometric analysis.
-Several of my current and past projects have utilizied web-scrapping, machine learning, and AI.
+Hi there!
+I'm a Data Scientist with a strong foundation in economics and a passion for uncovering insights from complex datasets.
+My work bridges machine learning, causal inference, and real-world impact, developed across roles in finance, public policy and energy.

+Currently, I work as a Data Scientist at Enerpact, where I built and deployed a Python-based forecasting tool that increased user adoption by 25% and improved well project success rates by 30%.
+I also designed SQL-driven dashboards and production models to help business teams make data-informed decisions.

+What sets me apart?
+Storytelling through data.
+I don’t just code models—I translate outputs into decisions.
+My work is driven by a storytelling-first approach—making technical outputs understandable and useful for non-technical teams.

-I am a Doctoral Researcher at the [University of Houston - Hobby School of Public Affairs](https://uh.edu/hobby/) during the 2024-2025 academic year.
-I was previously a Research Assistant at the [New York University](https://nyuad.nyu.edu/en/) in collaboration with [Samreen Malik](https://www.samreenmalik.net/) and [Jordan J. Norris](https://www.jordanjnorris.com/).
+I am also a Doctoral Researcher at the University of Houston - Hobby School of Public Affairs during the 2024–2025 academic year.

+I completed my Master's in Economics at the University of Houston with a focus on applied econometrics and labor markets.
+During my time there, I worked as a research assistant and gained hands-on experience in building predictive models, developing scalable pipelines, and communicating insights effectively to diverse stakeholders.

+Previously, I served as a Data Consultant at New York University where I developed deep learning models, NLP pipelines, and predictive analytics for large-scale firm survey data in collaboration with Samreen Malik and Jordan J. Norris.

-Beyond academia, I write about machine learning and econometrics on my [Substack channel](https://henam.substack.com/), where I explore the intersection of AI, labor markets, and economic policy.
+Beyond work, I write about machine learning and econometrics on my [Substack channel](https://henam.substack.com/), where I explore the intersection of AI, labor markets, and economic decision-making.

-Contact me regarding research or collaboration opportunities.
+Feel free to contact me for collaboration or data science opportunities.